 Below is an image showing pressure departures averaged over the Arctic during a sudden warming event in early 2013.
 The red shading in early to mid-January 2013 is vertical, which indicates that a weaker vortex (and above-average pressures) extends all the way from the surface (bottom edge) through the stratosphere (top edge).
 Then, from mid-January onwards, the weaker vortex (red shading) descends from the stratosphere into the troposphere (the blue shading indicates lower pressures or where the vortex is stronger than normal).

 Sudden Stratospheric Warmings and other instances when the stratospheric polar vortex weakens can influence the tropospheric circulation and increase the chances of cold air outbreaks over the middle latitudes (and warmer conditions near the Arctic).
-These surface impacts are not a given – climate forecasts are probabilistic for a reason.
-The variability from event to event can make it challenging to incorporate these impacts into forecasts (Footnote #4, below).
+These surface impacts are not a given – climate forecasts are probabilistic for a reason

 (1) Within this article I’m going to mostly focus on the polar vortexes that swirl around the Northern Hemisphere, but keep in mind there are polar vortexes in the Southern Hemisphere too, which speed around the southern oceans and Antarctica.
 The stratosphere and troposphere can only be coupled during the fall through spring (approximately October-April in the Northern Hemisphere).
 This is because the lower stratospheric flow is usually westerly (blowing from west to east) and therefore can be disturbed by waves propagating upwards from the troposphere.
 During the summer, the stratospheric polar vortex breaks down and winds are mostly easterly and therefore it isn’t sensitive to the troposphere.